absmugz/fortuneCookieChallengeApp/README.md

 yarn android

+**Note:** Make sure you have the required dependencies and configurations for running the app on the desired platform.
+Refer to the Expo documentation for platform-specific instructions.

+## Running Tests

+To run the tests for the app, use the following command:

+yarn test

 This command will start the development server and launch the app in the web browser.

 **Note:** Make sure you have the required dependencies and configurations for running the app on the desired platform.
 Refer to the Expo documentation for platform-specific instructions.